Preventing Digestive Problems in Dogs

 If you own a pet, you have experienced digestive problems: vomiting and diarrhea.
-Digestive problems can also be caused by serious diseases, such as cancer, or by a serious obstruction in the digestive tract but most are far simpler in origin.
-A change in diet, stress, a virus and most commonly, eating something that upsets the system is the usual cause.
+Digestive problems can be caused by serious diseases, such as cancer, or by a serious obstruction in the digestive tract.
+However, most digestive problems are far simpler in origin—a change in diet, stress, a virus and most commonly, eating something that upsets the system.

 WHAT IS HAPPENING IN THE GUT?